 This means that your income and any grants from the scheme are not taken into account when the Department for Communities assess your application.

-You're still required to declare to the Department for Communities any payments that you receive from the scheme.
+However, you are still required to declare to the Department for Communities any payments that you receive from the scheme.

 If you don’t tell the Department for Communities about payments received from the scheme, they won’t be able to determine what money they should ignore.
 This might mean any benefits that depend on the amount of money you have could be affected.
 If you have any problems, contact the BSO (details below).
 BSO can provide you with a letter to confirm payments you have received and inform the Department for Communities to disregard our payments to you.